pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/compatibility-checks.md

 #### `unevaluatedProperties` (`allOf`)

-When a pact test expectats to send a request body or to receive a response body, the body must match any defined schemas.
+When a pact test expects to send a request body or to receive a response body, the body must match any defined schemas.

 If the `allOf` keyword is used, we must treat all the schemas as a single composite schema.
 As per the `additionalProperties` checks, if a property is expected that is not part of this composite schema, a similar error will be returned: